retueZe/pin-macros/README.md

 ## Required knowledge

-To read this document further, you are have:
+To read this document further, you should have:

 - To know following types:
     - `std::pin::Pin`;
     - `std::pin::Unpin`;
     - `std::mem::MaybeUninit`;
     - `std::marker::PhantomPinned`;
-- To know what's difference between movable and immovable types;
+- An understanding of the difference between movable and immovable types;
-- To know how to define an immovable type and how to mark a value (variable, parameter, etc) as immovable.
+- Knowledge of how to define an immovable type and how to mark a value (variable, parameter, etc.) as immovable.

 ## Getting Started